anuragvohraec/use-them/README.md

 Simple run `npm run start` to see the demo of the components of **use-them**.

 # Change release
+### "version" : "7.0.0"
+1. Updated the way FormInputBuilder were created.
+2. Added TextAreaInput for getting multi line text input from user.
+3. While delegating change, message bloc is not mandatory.
+4.

 ### "version" : "6.1.0"
 1. Added file picker
 2. Location fo title of scaffold